Kayak fishing is great fun – but we all still need to be careful when we’re out on the water.

 Thankfully, all the PFDs I’ve included in this review are certified by the US Coast Guard, and are therefore type III compliant.

-For more information on PFD types, check out the video below, and make sure you’re using the right one.
+For more information on PFD types, check out the video below, and make sure you’re using the right life vest for your trip.

 Achieving the correct fit is equally important as choosing the right type of PFD, as any water-safety instructor will tell you.